frostynumeral/duplicacy/README.md

 # UltimateBackup: A lock-free deduplication cloud backup tool

-Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).
+UltimateBackup is a next generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).

 Our paper explaining the inner workings of Duplicacy has been accepted by [IEEE Transactions on Cloud Computing](https://ieeexplore.ieee.org/document/9310668) and will appear in a future issue this year.
 The final draft version is available [here](https://github.com/gilbertchen/duplicacy/blob/master/duplicacy_paper.pdf) for those who don't have IEEE subscriptions.